quentin452/mobsnorender/README.md

 # mobsnorender
-skip entity render of entities+tileentities if they are higher or lower in Y
+skip entity render of entities if they are higher or lower value in X Y Z

 planned features

-dynamically change Y coord if alot of mobs are affiched add entity blacklist
+dynamically change Y coord if alot of mobs are affiched add entity blacklist add tile entity skipper